 How to optimize your blog for social media

-Group and display social account icons in a prominent location
+Group and display social accounts’ icons in a prominent location

-Position all the buttons for your social networking sites on the right…and depending upon your own tests, determine where…at the top, middle or bottom.
+Position all the buttons for your social networking sites on the right.
+Further, depending upon your own tests, determine where exactly: at the top, middle or bottom.
 I’ve found that the best place to position these buttons is toward the bottom of the items on that sidebar.
-There are more important things above, like the subscriber box:
+There are more important things above like the subscriber box:

-In addition, I would make sure you display these buttons in the footer to get further exposure, but I would change the size and style so to create a different look that doesn’t feel like a copycat of the others.
+Make sure you display these buttons in the footer to get further exposure, but change the size and style to create a different look that doesn’t feel like a copycat of the others.

-What’s nice is you can download a wide variety of styles for these buttons.
-And make sure that these buttons open in a new browser.
-Don’t let it take you away from your page.
+What’s nice is that you can download a wide variety of styles for these buttons.
+Make sure that these buttons open in a new browser.
+Don’t let them take your visitors away from your page.

 Make the subscription options obvious

-Delivering consistent content is best done when using RSS or email…so make these options as visible as possible…and don’t forget to point out why people should subscribe.
+Delivering consistent content is done best when using RSS or email.
+Make these options as visible as possible and don’t forget to point out why people should subscribe.

-In addition, experiment with the best copy on you’re subscribe button:
+In addition, experiment with the best copy on your “subscribe” button:

-Both Feedburner and Aweber work well on delivering content to your readers.
+Both Feedburner and Aweber work well as content delivery engines.

-Display your social network social proof in your sidebar
+Display your social network proof in your sidebar

-You can use some great widgets out there that allow you to display the testimonies people are sharing on their social networks.
-Plus when it comes to these social network buttons, you can display different sizes, follower counts and recent activity.
+You can use some great widgets that allow you to display the testimonials people are sharing on their social networks.
+Plus, when it comes to these social network buttons, you can display different sizes, follower counts and recent activity.

 The follower count is a pretty persuasive way to get people to follow you as it provides a ton of social proof:

-This naturally encourages more people to follow you, building your credibility.
-These widgets allow users to follow you with a simple click.
+This naturally encourages more people to follow you with a simple click, building your credibility.

 Show off the best content in the sidebar

-By displaying which content is the most popular right now and over time encourages users to visit that content.
-It’s a really great way to encourage new visitors to stay on your site.
+By displaying which content is most popular on the day of the visit and over time encourages users to visit that content.
+It’s a really great way to entice new visitors to stay on your site.

 Display your Twitter activity

-This may seem to clutter up your design, but there are some advantages to sharing your Twitter activity that you should weigh to decide if you want to do this or not:
+This may seem to clutter your design, but there are some advantages to sharing your Twitter activity for you to consider:

 - Snapshot of your activity can give users an idea of the content you share on Twitter…which may prove persuasive when it comes to them following you.

-- Makes your branded retweets more visible to your users so they can see how much traction your brand is getting.
+- It makes your branded retweets more visible to your users so they can see how much traction your brand is getting.

-- Gets you more shares so you can increase your social sharing influence with your other posts.
+- It gets you more shares so you can increase your social sharing influence with your other posts.

 Create multiple tweet options to increase sharing

-One of the most successful innovations I created when it came to increasing the sharing of my content came when I started creating individual tweets for different parts of the content.
+One of my most successful innovations I have implemented when it came to increasing the sharing of my content was creating individual tweets for different parts of the content.

 I did this on an article on being an entrepreneur:

-I pointed out only three of them so you get an idea of what I’m talking about:
+Below, I have pointed out only three of the “tweet” action calls so you can get an idea of what I’m talking about:

 Display author name and date posted

-You can drive clickthroughs by posting the date of a piece of content.
-If it’s significant to some day or recent, people are more than likely to click on it.
+You can drive click-throughs by posting the date of a piece of content.
+If it’s significant to some day or it’s recent, people are more likely to click on it.

-If you can fit into your theme, include a picture of the writer.
-Readers like to see the writer…which raises credibility.
+If you can fit it into your theme, include a picture of the writer.
+Readers like to see the writer.
+It raises credibility.

 Don’t make users guess when content was published.
-The posted date indicates recency and relevance to other events around the posted date, like conferences or holidays.
+The posted date indicates recency and relevance to other events around the posted date, e.g., conferences or holidays.